COVID-19 cases continue to grow but no significant increases in hospitalizations, deaths

-The number of new cases of COVID-19 in Northwest Georgia continue to rise, but fortunately the number of deaths and hospitalizations has declined.
+The number of new cases of COVID-19 in Northwest Georgia continues to rise, but the rate of deaths and hospitalizations has declined.

+“It’s still a fairly communitywide spread, I’m afraid,” said Dr. Gary Voccio, health director for the Northwest Georgia public health district.

 Another factor is testing is now open to anyone, whereas it was limited to those with symptoms earlier on.

-They've also seen a spillover in people from larger metropolitan counties seeking testing.
-Voccio said they've seen a lot of people who live in Cobb County come to the Clarence Brown center in Cartersville to get tested.
-They talk about the longer lines in larger areas that aren't in the counties with smaller populations.
+There’s also been a spillover in people from larger metropolitan counties seeking testing.
+Voccio said they’ve seen a lot of people who live in Cobb County come to the Clarence Brown Convention Center in Cartersville to get tested.
+They talk about the longer lines in larger areas that aren’t in the counties with smaller populations.

 The DPH has a site at West Rome Baptist Church where people can get tested in Rome.

-But despite the state opening back up, it's far from over.
-When the coronavirus hit Georgia early on the rallying cry was to flatten the curve and now it has flattened somewhat but the number of cases haven't gone down.
+But despite the state opening back up, the virus is still spreading.
+When the coronavirus hit Georgia early on, the rallying cry was to flatten the curve.
+Now it has flattened somewhat, but the number of cases hasn’t gone down.

 “We’re not over this,” Voccio said.

-However, while there hasn't been a deceleration in the number of cases there has been a decline in the number of deaths and hospitalizations.
+However, there has been a decline in the number of deaths and hospitalizations.

-For instance, the state reported that Floyd County has 387 cumulative cases of COVID-19 as of Thursday but the number of deaths has remained steady at 15.
+For instance, the state reported that Floyd County had 387 cumulative cases of COVID-19 as of Thursday but the number of deaths remained steady at 15.

 Floyd County has not had a death attributed to COVID-19 since May 26.

-As of Thursday there were nine people hospitalized with COVID-19 in Floyd County and 6 in Gordon County.
+As of Thursday there were nine people hospitalized with COVID-19 in Floyd County and six in Gordon County.

-Those who were determined to be at risk since the beginning still are at risk for complications related to the disease which could kill them, he said.
+Those who were determined to be at risk since the beginning are still at risk for complications related to the disease, which could kill them, Voccio said.

-Wearing masks to keep from spreading the disease, keeping social distance and using hand sanitizer when you can't wash your hands are still key.
+Wearing masks to keep from spreading the virus, social distancing — keeping at least 6 feet apart in public — and using hand sanitizer when you can’t wash your hands are still key.

-Areas near here have still seen a rapid spread, including parts of Alabama as well as North Georgia.
+Areas near Rome have still seen a rapid spread, including parts of Alabama as well as North Georgia.

-An outbreak in some of the northern counties in the health district have hit two nursing homes hard. and since June 8, Whitfield County has racked up over 200 additional cases of COVID-19, bringing the county's total to 692 on Thursday.
+An outbreak in some of the northern counties in the health district hit two nursing homes hard.
+And, since June 8, Whitfield County has racked up over 200 additional cases of COVID-19, bringing the county’s total to 692 on Thursday.

 The number of deaths per day from the coronavirus in the U.S. has fallen in recent weeks to the lowest level since late March, even as states increasingly reopen for business.
 But scientists are deeply afraid the trend may be about to reverse itself.